microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/recentnotebooklinks.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Links to open a OneNote notebook.
-The **recent** prefix on the resource name only means this resource type exists as a property on the [RecentNotebook](recentnotebook.md) model.
+This resource type exists as a property on a [recentNotebook](recentnotebook.md) resource.

 ## Properties
 | Property	   | Type	|Description|